Skip to content

 The sixth way to avoid a marijuana arrest in a car: do not talk about:

-But these are not scientifically valid for DUI marijuana.
-And their only purpose is to incriminate.
+You mean I’ve got a chance?: But these are not scientifically valid for DUI marijuana.
+And their purpose is to incriminate.
 Even completely sober people have a difficult time “passing” them.
 If you do them, you will fail.
 But if you don’t, you won’t.

 So, what to do?
 Don’t!

 “Officer, I am aware of my legal rights.
-And I respectfully choose not to do any field exercises or tests.”
+And I choose not to do any field exercises.
+Ever.”

-Police will ask you again and again.
-So just keep repeating that you choose not to do them – and make no excuses.
+Police may ask you again and again.
+So just keep repeating, again and again, that you choose not to do them – and make no excuses.
 (Who cares if you have one leg!
 That’s beside the point.)
 It’s your legal right.

 Important: (If a police officer has a factual basis to suspect driving impairment; she can request that you blow into a Preliminary Breath Test (PBT) machine.
 And if you refuse to, she can arrest you for that refusal.)